yuzhuruuu/yuzhuruuu/README.md

-- 👋 Hi, I’m @yuzhuruuu
+- 👋 Hi, I’m yusri
-- 👀 I’m interested in sofware engineering
+- 👀 I’m interested in informations technology
 - 🌱 I’m currently learning information sytsem
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me is in instagram ysr.rchmh